Salin Bank History

 As a young boy, William N. Salin, Sr. had a keen interest in people, ideas and challenges.
 Those interests continued into adulthood and would become instrumental in sparking his move from law and public service into banking.
 In 1970, after serving as Indiana’s Secretary of State, Salin lead a group of investors to purchase the controlling interests of a bank in Cass County, Indiana.

 In 1983, Salin was one of a group of investors who purchased a majority interest in what was then Farmers & Merchants State Bank of Logansport, Indiana.
 Additional acquisitions and mergers followed.
 In 1996, the final merger occurred, creating Salin Bank as it exists today.
-Today, Bill Salin, II is President and CEO of Salin Bank.
-William N. Salin, Sr. has retired from daily bank activities.
+Today, William N. Salin, Sr. continues to oversee the bank's activities.

 Salin Bank continues to embrace the principles of its founder, William Salin – and the belief that local, independently owned banks can do a better job of serving customers than national banking chains.
 Salin Bank doesn’t answer to the expectations of Wall Street or stockholders.
 We answer to you.